New England Journal of Medicine July 28, 2022

 Endpoint

-Key result: Monthly high-dose vitamin D supplementation did not reduce the incidence of fractures in this older population.
+Key result: Monthly high-dose vitamin D supplementation did not reduce the incidence of non-vertebral fractures over a median follow-up of 3.4 years.

 Tailored to your role